StevenTammen/StevenTammen.github.io/pages/pants.md

 - Pants without pockets are silly.
 Pockets come in useful for carrying things around day-to-day and also for storing things temporarily if you need too.
 - The question then is how many pockets.
 Guy's pants run the gamut from the typical 4 pockets all the way to 16 or more, while ladies' pants have less of a range.
 - Relevant pocket factors
-   - Total number of pockets (common cofiguations: 2 front slash/2 back, 2 front slash/2 back/2 cargo, 2 front slash/2 back/2 side seam).
+   - Total number of pockets (common configurations: 2 front slash/2 back, 2 front slash/2 back/2 cargo, 2 front slash/2 back/2 side seam).
-   - Can easily get into while sitting
    - Big enough for intended items.
 In general bigger is better (within reason) since it adds versatility.
    - Not abrasive/uncomfortable to get into (such as having pointy metal zipper tracks)
    - Quick to get into (not too tight, no fiddly bits to mess with to get pocket open)